kstevens715/dotfiles/README.markdown

 # My Vim Config
-Here are basic instructions to setup on a new machine.
-Tested with Ubuntu 12.04 LTS.
+Here are basic instructions for setting up and using my personal Vim config.
+I use it mostly for Rails development on Ubuntu 12.04 LTS.

 ## Included Bundles
 * **ack** - Search from Vim using Grep.